BabsBerlin/nd_data_warehouse_redshift/README.md

 - `create_table.py` accesses the sql queries to first drop any existing tables in the Sparkify db and then newly creates all tables
 - `etl.py` populates first the staging tables and then the analytics tables
 - `sql_queries.py` contains all necessary SQL queries to create, populate, and drop the staging and analytics tables
-- `create_delete_cluster.ipynb` contains code to create a new IAM role and Redshift cluster
-- `check_database.ipynb` contains code to connect to the db and run SQL queries
 - `dwh.cfg` contains the parameters to connect to the AWS workspace.
 For security reasons this file does provide the structure, but no real values.
+- `notebooks/create_delete_cluster.ipynb` contains code to create a new IAM role and Redshift cluster
+- `notebooks/check_database.ipynb` contains code to connect to the db and run SQL queries

 ### Project Steps and how to run the project